fluffywaffles/nginxtra/README.md

 - Why is the events context the *only* mandatory syntax?

 So far as I can tell, these questions aren't answered by the documentation.
-They also aren't very useful.
+They also aren't very useful questions.
 Curious, though.

 ## The Largest Config